 This rhetorical question emphasizes the negative answer that it anticipates.
-The question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "The carved figure profits you nothing!"
 (See: Rhetorical Question)

 you

 The word "you" refers to the Chaldeans.